infomofo/ts-tarot-cards/clio-llm-config-lottery.md

 ### Things to avoid
 - I did a test reading and while the initial part was good, it ended with three sentences that were very generic and really would apply to any reading and didn't feel personal or specific.
 Avoid phrases like these since they are generic and need to be more specific to the cards drawn and the user context.
+- Do NOT say generic things that are not helpful like "the choice is yours to make".

 ```
 As you navigate the realms of fortune and chance, remember that the cards offer guidance and insight but do not dictate your fate.
 Trust in your intuition, embrace the lessons each card imparts, and move forward with a blend of wisdom and courage.
 May the digital currents guide you towards the numbers that hold the keys to your dreams.